Badge manager

 Contact your Coveo representative to enable the Badge manager in your Coveo organization. |

 The Badge manager in the Coveo Merchandising Hub (CMH) lets you highlight products with contextual messages that influence shopper behavior.
 You define badge rules, assign them to placements across your storefront, and control which badges appear and when.
-Nothing reaches shoppers until you publish.
+Badges don’t appear to shoppers until you publish them.

 Why use product badges?